Dad and daughter sit together at a desk.

 • Free counseling services: Many nonprofit credit counseling agencies offer their financial counseling services free of charge and with no obligations.

-• Low-cost debt management plan: Nonprofit credit counseling agencies can also help you develop a debt management plan (DMP) for a low monthly cost.
+• Low-cost debt management plan: Nonprofit credit counseling agencies can also help you develop a debt management plan (DMP) for a low monthly payment.
 It’s a good idea to review all your options and understand exactly what a DMP offers before agreeing to the terms.

 What is the process of working with a nonprofit credit counselor?